CR6Community/CR-6-touchscreen/src/README.md

 2. A micro-SD card of 16GB or less - of the type SD or [SDHC](https://en.wikipedia.org/wiki/SD_card#SDHC).
 It should be formatted FAT32 with 4096 cluster size.
 Read for instructions on your specific operating system below.
 Note that cards of type [SDXC](https://en.wikipedia.org/wiki/SD_card#SDXC) do not work.

 3. The touch screen comes with a kernel upgrade for the touch screen.
 If you have never run the Community Firmware release 5 beta or higher and you have a Creality CR-6, move the files in the "CR-6 kernel upgrade" directory to the DWIN_SET directory.
+Otherwise, when the touch screen flashing progress shows "T5L1 DGUS2 V3.5 2020.07.30" at the top, you don't have to do anything.

 ## SD card formatting instructions